Stop settling for high fees and bad exchange rates when sending cash to Italy

 - Transfer time.
 Alessandra might not need the funds to reach her parents quickly, so this might not be much of a problem, but she should know that some money transfer services can have funds available within minutes.
 On the other side of the spectrum, some services can take up to five business days.

 - Customer service.
-If planning on sending money to Italy on a regular basis, it is a good idea to check into dispute resolution processes for the institution in the event that there is an error or delay with your transfer.
+If you are planning on sending money to Italy on a regular basis, it is a good idea to check into dispute resolution processes for the institution in the event that there is an error or delay with your transfer.
 Some companies will offer 24/7 support, while others may only be available a few hours a day.

 How to send money to Italy from Canada

 Since Italy and Canada both use well established currencies and have a strong relationship, you will find a number of options available for sending money from Canada to Italy including:

 - OFX.
 OFX offers a range of options for sending money to Italy from Canada.

 - Western Union.
 For money transfers to Italy, Western Union allows for both cash pickup and bank transfers.